 Coronavirus Disease (COVID-19) Updates

 Governor Pritzker issued a Stay at Home Order beginning Saturday, March 21 at 5:00 pm and extending through Tuesday, April 7th.
-As of April 1st, the Governor's Stay at Home Order has been extended through April 30th.
+As of June 26th, Illinois will move into Phase 4 of the Restore Illinois Plan.

 What does this mean for Shorewood Residents?
 HERE is what you should know.

-Schools – Governor Pritzker ordered the closure of all Illinois K-12 public and private schools through Tuesday, April 30th.
+Schools – Governor Pritzker ordered the closure of all Illinois K-12 public and private schools through the end of the school year.
 Check individual school websites for detailed information about closures, meal programs and e-learning opportunities.
 At this time, daycare homes are permitted to remain open if they serve 6 children or less.
 Daycare centers must apply to be an emergency child care provider in order to operate during the Governor's Stay at Home order.
 Click HERE to find a list of licensed Emergency Child Care providers.

 Utilities: In addition to the utilities listed below, The National Digital Inclusion Alliance has compiled information on providers and programs offering free or low-cost broadband.

-- ComEd - Suspending disconnects for customers unable to pay their bills and waiving new late payments charges through at least May 1st and working with customers on a case-by-case basis.
+ComEd -Suspending disconnects for customers unable to pay their bills and waiving new late payments charges through at least July 1st and working with customers on a case-by-case basis.

-- Nicor - Suspended service disconnections for non-payment, effective immediately for both residential and commercial customers through May 1.
+Nicor - Suspended service disconnections continues for non-payment, effective immediately for both residential and commercial customers.

 - Effective immediately, we are temporarily suspending the handling of incoming residential calls into our contact center, as we adopt social distancing, to help prevent the spread of the COVID-19.
 Our goal is to resume the residential call handling as soon as possible through a work from home program of our residential agents.
 In order to achieve this, the company has made technology investments of equipment to prepare our agents to work remotely.